sudomesh/ipk-builder/README.md

 # Functions

+## setBasePath(path)

+Set the base path.
+File paths in the ipk will be relative to this path.
+As an example, if you want to package the file

+    /home/fungi/myproject/usr/bin/foo

+such that the file "foo" appears in /usr/bin/foo when the package is installed, then the base path should be set to:

+    /home/fungi/myproject

+The base path can be changed between subsequent calls to addFiles/addConfFiles.
+If unset, the base path will default to the current working directory.

 ## addFiles(path_to_file_or_dir1, path_to_file_or_dir2, ...)

 Add files or directories to package.
 Note that configuration files should be added with addConfFiles instead.